 Conaway is challenging Rawlings-Blake in the Democratic mayoral primary next month.
 Contacted by a Baltimore Sun reporter, he said he was unaware that he had been receiving the tax break on a rental property he owns in Northwest Baltimore in addition to the credit for his home.
 He said he would pay that money back.

-But when he was asked why his wife also is receiving a credit on a city property she owns, he declined to comment.
+asked why his wife also is receiving a credit on a city property she owns, he declined to comment.
 Mary W. Conaway, the city's register of wills, could not be reached for comment.

 The homestead tax credit is intended to promote homeownership.
 It works as a cap, limiting the rate at which a homeowner's property taxes may rise in a single year.